 Let’s chat about apartment lease-ups, shall we?
 A common question we get asked is, “When should we start marketing our new apartment building?”.

-It can be difficult, and too often, marketers and multifamily property managers find themselves uncomfortably close to opening their doors without a solid plan in place.
-From our experience, we know that an effective marketing plan will take extra time to create and implement – and with rising competition in the housing market along with economic impacts – it’s now more important than ever.
+Too often, marketers and multifamily property managers find themselves uncomfortably close to opening their doors without a solid plan in place.
+From our experience, we know that an effective marketing plan will take extra time to create and implement – and with rising competition in the housing market along with economic impacts, it’s now more important than ever to plan for your apartment marketing efforts.

 18 months out: